-Name Email Phone Dept Dept Chair or UPD Stephen Freeland freeland@umbc.edu 5-2024 INDS Other Contact Carrie Sauter csauter@umbc.edu 5-2004 INDS change current proposed Course Number(s) INDS335 Formal Title Interdisciplinary Degree Plan Writing Seminar Transcript Title (≤30c) Degree Writing Seminar Х Recommended Course Preparation ENGL100 ENGL100, INDS330 x Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-INDS330 Х Credits 1 2 Repeatable?
-X Yes 🗌 No □ Yes X No Max.
-Total Credits 2 $\frac{2}{2}$ Max.
+Name Email Phone Dept Dept Chair or UPD Stephen Freeland freeland@umbc.edu 5-2024 INDS Other Contact Carrie Sauter csauter@umbc.edu 5-2004 INDS change current proposed Course Number(s) INDS335 Formal Title Interdisciplinary Degree Plan Writing Seminar Transcript Title (≤30c) Degree Writing Seminar Recommended Course Preparation ENGL100 ENGL100 x Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
+INDS330 INDS330 with "C" or better or be concurrently enrolled in INDS330 Х Credits 1 2 Repeatable?
+X Yes 🗌 No ☐ Yes X No Max.
+Total Credits 2 $\begin{array}{c} 2 \text{ Max.
 Total Credits: This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
-Please note that this does NOT refer to how many times a class may be retaken for a higher grade.
-Grading Method(s) Reg (A-F) 🗌 Audit X Pass-Fail X Reg (A-F) 🗌 Audit 🗌 Pass-Fail
+Please note that this does NOT refer to how many times a class may be retaken for a higher grade. \\ \end{array}$ Grading Method(s) Reg (A-F) 🗌 Audit  X Pass-Fail X Reg (A-F) 🗌 Audit 🗌 Pass-Fail